A forex market can be profitable for beginner traders but have to know what exactly they are trading

 How to calculate your profit?

 This is just an example, don’t panic, please.

 Suppose the spread for EUR/USD is 0.8414-0.8415.
 If you think the price of the euro is going to rise against the dollar you would buy euros at the offer price of 0.8415 per euro.
 Say in this case you buy €10,000 at a cost to you of $8415.

 The spread for EUR/USD rises to 0.8532-0.8533 and you decide to sell your euros back into dollars at the bid price of 0.8532.
 The €10,000 you previously bought is now therefore sold for $8532.
 Your profit on this transaction is $8532 minus the original cost of buying the euros ($8415) which is $117.

 Remember, your profit is always determined in the second currency of the forex pair.

-Alternatively, suppose in the first instance you think the price of the euro is going to fall, and you decide to sell €10,000 at the original bid price of 0.8414, for $8414.
+Let’s suppose in the first example you believe the price of the euro is going to fall.
+So you decide to sell €10,000 at the first bid price of 0.8414, for $8414.

 In this example, you are right and the spread for EUR/USD falls to 0.8312-0.8313.
 You decide to buy back your €$10,000 at the offer price of 0.8313, a cost of $8313.
 The cost of buying back the euros is $111 less than you originally sold the euros for, so this is your profit on the transaction.
-Again, your profit is determined in the second currency of the forex pair.
+To repeat, the profit you’ll possibly make is determined in the second currency of the forex pair.